-As of January 8, 2024, the Fund's Board and Officers as a group owned less than 1% of each class of the Fund's outstanding Shares.
+As of January 8, 2024, the Fund's Officers and Directors, as a group, owned approximately 28,200 (1.54%) of the outstanding Class A Shares.
+As of the same date, the Fund's Board and Officers as a group owned less than 1% of the Fund's outstanding Class C Shares and Institutional Shares.